luizamarnet/SOM/README.md

 The models will be trained with 2 datasets: CIFAR-10 and MNIST.<br/>
 The results presented so far are preliminary and we intend to continue to improve them.<br/>

 As the autoencoder model was trained with 5-folds cross-validation, the 5 models will be used here.
-This way, the clusterization using the outpout of the encoder will be done 5 times and 5 deep clustering models will be traied.
-Moreover, the training part of each clusterization will be caried out with the respective subsets used in the traing of each autoendor during the cross-validation, and the same subset of images will be used as test dataset.
+This way, the clusterization using the output of the encoder will be done 5 times and 5 deep clustering models will be trained.
+Moreover, the training part of each clusterization will be caried out with the respective subsets used in the training of each autoencodor during the cross-validation, and the same subset of images will be used as test dataset.
 Hence, the tests realized and the comparison between the models are fair.

 ## About SOM Chosen Parameters and Hyperparameters
 According to MiniSom documentation, a good choice for the number of neurons in the map is 5\*sqrt(N) is neurons, where N is the number of samples in the dataset to analyze.<br/>